stfc/PSyclone/doc/user_guide/transformations.rst

 As discussed in the previous section, transformations can be applied to a schedule to modify it.
-Typically transformations will be used to optimise the PSy layer for a particular architecture, however transformations could be added for other reasons, such as to aid debugging or for performance monitoring.
+Typically transformations will be used to optimise the PSy and/or Kernel layer(s) for a particular architecture, however transformations could be added for other reasons, such as to aid debugging or for performance monitoring.

 Finding
 -------